-In this post, we cover 7 quick & easy tips on how to increase your visibility on Google - insights that we’ve tried and tested over many years as a marketing agency.
+Read more about these in our 7 quick & easy tips on how to increase your visibility on Google - insights we've gained through trial and error as a marketing agency.

 There is so much bad or out-dated SEO advice out there, and most of it will not help you generate any traffic at all.
 You are here because you want the truth about generating traffic from Google, and here it is: there are no shortcuts!
 It takes planning, effort, and patience - and most of all, it takes quality.
 More than that, we are seeing that it takes great consistency and cohesion across all your content channels and other platforms to build a great, far-reaching organic traffic strategy.

 The most common piece of SEO advice you will hear (which is true) is that you must always create great content: content that becomes the ultimate resource for your readers, solving their problems or giving them the knowledge they are searching for.
 Being the provider of great problem-solving content insinuates that your brand is trustworthy and reliable.
-That’s what will bring you sales.
+That's what will lead to a positive impact on the future of B2B sales and lead acquisitions for your company

 In the following sections, we’re covering some easy and proven SEO tips that'll help you rank higher and faster in Google’s organic search results.
 Are you ready for the challenge?